Dutch citizen by birth

 Acknowledgement of a child aged 7 or more

 Was the child 7 years old or more, but under 18, when they were acknowledged?
-Then the acknowledger must take a DNA test to prove that they are the biological parent.
+Then the acknowledger must take a DNA test to prove to be the biological parent.
 This must be done within 1 year after acknowledgement of the child.
 If the acknowledger is unable or unwilling to take a DNA test, the child can become a Dutch citizen through option.
 The acknowledger must also have cared for and brought up the child for at least 3 years without interruption.
 And the child must be under 18 years old at the time of the application.

 Scheme for children acknowledged between 1 April 2003 and 1 March 2009